raynaluzier/artifactory-go-sdk/docs/tasks.md

 ## SetProps
 Takes in the Artifactory server's API address, Artifactory Identity token, artifact URI address, and one or more key/value property pairs.
-The Global Variables `util.ServerApi` and `util.Token` are set by the function's inputs so these values can be used by the subsequent function calls without having to pass them in every time.
+The Global Variables `util.ServerApi`, `util.Token`, and `util.Loggin` are set by the function's inputs so these values can be used by the subsequent function calls without having to pass them in every time.

 Once the variables are set, the artifact is assigned the new properties and a status code of "200" or "400" is returned depending on success or failure of the operation.